PUBG best weapons: a complete rundown of the guns in PUBG

 - Mini-14 – The Mini-14 DMR uses 5.56mm rounds.
 It fires in semi-auto with 20 rounds in each clip, and the minimal amount of bullet drop on each shot means that it can compete with the M16 and SKS at long distances.
 It does more damage than the M16, and is better at medium range than the SKS – making it my preferred choice over those two.

 - SKS – The SKS is a semi-auto carbine rifle that uses 7.62mm bullets.
-While each shot can do a considerable amount of damage, the gun is held back by high recoil and the low spawn rate of sniper rifle attachments.
+Each shot can do a considerable amount of damage, but the gun takes a bit of getting used to as it has high recoil.
+If you can get over that though, its a powerful option.

+- SLR – Speaking of powerful DMRs, the SLR is essentially a more powerful SKS with a bit more recoil.
+Again, getting used to it takes time, but once you do it becomes a monster of a weapon to use.
+Its initial velocity is also higher than the SKS at the cost of reload speed being a tad slower.
+It’s best used at long range.

 - MK14 EBR – Found only in air drops, this is a very good long-ranged rifle for taking out enemies at a distance.
 It’s essentially a bigger version of the SKS, but deals more damage at the cost of increased recoil.
 It also has an automatic firing mode, making it quite versatile.
 Well worth equipping should you be lucky to encounter it.